-Ranked among the top six of the world's major languages, spoken by more than 280 million people worldwide, and the liturgical language of Islam, there is a high demand for Arabic speakers in the USA.
+Ranked among world's most commmonly spoken languages, spoken by more than 313 million people worldwide, and the liturgical language of Islam, there is a high demand for Arabic speakers in the USA.
 The Arabic program at The Less-Commonly-Taught Languages Center, Department of Linguistics, offers students courses that help them achieve proficiency in the written and spoken varieties of the languages, as well as acquaint them with the linguistics, culture, and literature of the Arab world.
 The program consists of three years of a combination of Modern Standard Arabic and the Egyptian or Levantine dialect.
-Depending on demand, we also offer the Moroccan and Iraqui dialects separately.
-Content courses, offered both in Arabic and English, include linguistics, literature, culture, translation, and media.
+Content courses, offered both in Arabic and English, include linguistics, literature, culture, and cinema.
 Students in the Arabic program could pursue an undergraduate certificate in the Arabic Language and Linguistics that helps qualify them in the fields of diplomacy, business, intelligence, or linguistics, in the USA or overseas.

 Six levels of Arabic instruction are offered at the University of Pittsburgh.
 For more information, please click here.

 Why Study Arabic?

 - Arabic is considered a critial language by the U.S. Department of State